Earth Notes: Manage the Heat Maltese Style

 blinds

 If your home has very poor insulation then you may find it hard to stave off the heat and just have to go with whatever is outside.
 But more or less anything that you do to improve the building to stay warm in winter will help keep your cool in summer.
-And for example, UK landlords are now obliged in law to meet a minimum (not very good) thermal performance to be allowed to rent at all.
+And for example, UK landlords are obliged in law to meet a minimum (but not very good) thermal performance to be allowed to rent at all.
 It may be time to nag!

 In any case life may be more complicated than alluded to above.
 You may want to air the house whatever if there's a nice breeze.
 But simply following the above suggestions when possible can make a huge difference to your comfort.